-1. This guidance sets out the conditions for use by colleges of childcare funds (CCF) for Academic Year (AY) 2022-23.
+1. This guidance sets out the conditions for use by colleges of student support Childcare Funds (CCF) for Academic Year (AY) 2023-24.
 These funds are for students studying both Further Education (FE) and Higher Education (HE) courses in college.